Additive Manufacturing Solutions

 Additive manufacturing offers significant advantages in the production of small volumes and for complex designs.
 Thanks to extremely short setup times a large number of parts may be produced on an Additive Manufacturing printer.
 This is particularly beneficial for parts with an unpredictable demand or even out-of-production parts.
 Moreover, the flexibility of Additive Manufacturing allows us to print spare parts on-demand rather than tying up vast amounts of capital in stocks.
 In conclusion these main benefits of the technology include:

 - No need for costly manufacturing tooling

-- Part redesign, optimisation and weight saving possible
+- Part redesign and optimisation weight potential saving

 - Higher eco-efficiency

 To provide this game-changing service, Satair combines extensive Airbus know-how within customer services, innovation, engineering, production and quality.